• Skip to main content

 To Freeze: Make a bigger batch of chickpeas and store in the freezer for up to 3 months.
 I like to divide the beans between a few jars and grab one as I need it.
 Thaw and reheat when you need to use it.

-Pro tip: To prevent the beans from clumping together, freeze single layer on a tray for 1-2 hours before storing in a freezer-safe container.
+Pro tip: To prevent the beans from clumping together, freeze a single layer on a tray for 1-2 hours before storing in a freezer-safe container.

 Serving suggestions

-• Use them to make hummus
+• Use them to make hummus.

 • Add them to your pasta